Coined Cuisine

 • 1 tablespoon honey

-• 4 tablespoon coconut rum (clear) I used a local one from PR.
+• 4 tablespoons coconut rum (clear)

 Instructions